Mang Inasal Boracay: Affordable Filipino Grilled Chicken Near White Beach

 9:00 AM – 11:00 PM (Fri–Sun)

-How to get there: Located at the D'Mall entrance, right beside the Ferris wheel.
+How to get there: Located at the entrance of D’Mall in Station 2, just a short walk from White Beach, right beside the Ferris wheel.

 D’Mall Boat Station 2, Boracay